- Online Training

 He will now be earning $525k per year - more than enough to live nicely in Tuscaloosa, wouldn't you say?
 The coach who become famous for his incoherent yelling was even featured on straight-faced CBS 60 Minutes.
 Saban calls Cochran his "secret weapon" and Kirby Smart tried to poach him with a juicy salary when he left for the head job at Georgia.
 You heard that right - an SEC head coach was poaching a strength coach!
 Not an Offensive Coordinator, not a Head of Recruiting - a strength and conditioning coach!

 There is no denying the effectiveness of this guy.
 If you dare to say he's overpaid then you are in an extreme minority and you have already lost that argument due to the fact that no one is overpaid if they are actually getting paid that amount.
-However, there is a larger argument here for the greater strength coach community: What does this mean for the other coaches in the strength and conditioning industry?
+However, there is a larger argument here for the greater strength coach community: What does this mean for all strength coaches and conditioning coaches in the industry?

 There's already been a few rebuttals to this stance and we'll address them now: